reportportal/client-dotnet/docs/Configuration.md

 - Directory source
 - Environment variables

+Configuration sources are not mandatory, you can use any of them, or in combination.
+But specifying of same properties is mandatory, e.g. URI to server Web API.
+If some property is defined in several sources, the latest one is used by reporters.
+If you want concatenate a value which is already defined in configuration chain, just begin your value from `++` entry.
+Specifying `reportportal_launch_description` env variable with `++this is additional launch info` will be used in cooperation with defined property value in json file.
+Or `reportportal_launch_tags` = `++more_tag_1;and_one_more_2` tags will be added to launch instead of overwriting it.

 ## Json file
 Agents read the `ReportPortal.config.json` file for configuration properties.
-This file should be located in the same directory where agent dll file is located.
+This file should be located in the same directory where agent dll file is located (usually it's your tests output `bin\Debug` directory).

 ```
 bin